-This three-part practitioner packet summarizes evidence supporting the guided pathways reform model, describes how Miami-Dade College implemented guided pathways, and offers tips for getting started on guided pathways reforms.
+This practitioner packet summarizes evidence supporting the guided pathways reform model, describes how Miami-Dade College implemented guided pathways, and offers tips for getting started on guided pathways reforms.

 This research overview reviews findings on transfer from community colleges to four-year institutions, including student outcomes, barriers to transfer, the economic benefits of transfer, and potential benefits to four-year colleges.